-If you like arid climates, steep terrain, cacti, and ample opportunities for outdoor adventures, clinical experiences in the Southwest might be a good fit for you.
-Although the states that make up the Southwest may be challenging to define, the beauty of the natural landscape and the rich culture of the people who live there make it worth a trip.
+If you like arid climates, steep terrain, cacti, and outdoor adventures, you can find it all in the Southwest might.
+Although the states that make up the U.S. region may are hard to define, the beauty of the natural landscape and the rich culture that exists there are not up for debate.

 If you’re considering an AMO clinical experience in the Southwest, here is some information on what to expect in the region.

 Geography and Climate

 The states included in the Southwest is a subject hotly debated.
 For the sake of this post, we’re including Arizona, Arkansas, Colorado, Louisiana, Montana, New Mexico, North Dakota, Oklahoma, South Dakota, Texas, Utah, and Wyoming to be southwestern states.

 Because this region spans a great distance, there is variability when it comes to geography.
 The Southwest contains a mix of natural landforms, including mountains, deserts, lakes, and rivers.
 The most notable of these include the Mojave Desert, Jemez Mountains, San Juan Mountains, Wasatch Mountains, Rocky Mountains, Grand Canyon, Bryce Canyon, Zion Canyon, Rio Grande River, Colorado River, and the Great Salt Lake.
 Many of these landforms can be seen by visiting one of the 63 state parks located within the Southwest.